JeremyC53/fyp/README.md

-# fyp
+# UCL EEE Final Year Project
-UCL EEE Final Year Project
+How to run (coming soon)